vladmirfox/pokeemerald-expansion/CONTRIBUTING.md

 ### How do I submit a pull request?

-Once your work is done, evaluate it against the PR checklist.

-#### PR Checklist
-- [ ] Does the branch successfully compile?
-- [ ] Does the functionality work in game without any problems?
-- [ ] Does running `make check` on your machine result in no test marked as `FAILING`?
-- [ ] Does your branch have tests for its new functionality?
-    - If your new functionality _can_ be tested, it is requried to have tests.
-    - If you need help with tests, you can ask in the #expansion-tests channel of the Discord server.
-- [ ] Does the submitted code follow the [styleguide](docs/styleguide)?
-- [ ] Is the branch free from merge conflicts with the target branch?

-Pull requests that do not meet the points on this checklist will not be merged.

-If any of the above are not true, you can still submit the pull request, but [please mark it as draft](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

 Once your code is pushed to your repo on Github, open a pull request from your branch targeting the branch you've chosen from `pokeemerald-expansion`.
 Please fill out the pull request description as completely as possible.

 ### What happens after I submit a pull request?